camunda/camunda-docs/docs/self-managed/optimize-deployment/install-and-start.md

 #### Configuration using a yaml file

 In a production environment, the limited set of [environment variables](#available-environment-variables) is usually not enough so that you want to prepare a custom `environment-config.yaml` file.
-Refer to the [Configuration](../configuration) section of the documentation for the available configuration parameters.
+Refer to the [Configuration](./configuration/system-configuration.md) section of the documentation for the available configuration parameters.

-Similar to the [license key file](#license-key-file), you then need to mount this configuration file into the Optimize Docker container to apply it.
+You need to mount this configuration file into the Optimize Docker container to apply it.
 Replacing the `ABSOLUTE_PATH_ON_HOST_TO_CONFIGURATION_FILE` with the absolute path to the `environment-config.yaml` file on your host can be done using the following command:

 ```
 docker run -d --name optimize -p 8090:8090 -p 8091:8091 \